Generic Name: oxytocin (OX i TOE sin)

 a heart rhythm disorder;

-a history of difficult labor because you have a small pelvis;
+a difficult labor because you have a small pelvis;

-if you have ever had surgery on your cervix or uterus (including a prior C-section);
+surgery on your cervix or uterus (including a prior C-section); or

 Also tell your doctor if you are breast-feeding a baby.

 Oxytocin is injected into a vein through an IV.
 You will receive this injection in a hospital setting.

 Your contractions and other vital signs will be watched closely while you are receiving oxytocin.
 This will help your doctor determine how long to treat you with this medication.